nasa/cumulus/docs/features/lambda_dead_letter_queue.md

 The following built-in Cumulus Lambdas are setup with DLQs to allow handling of process failures:

 * dbIndexer (Updates Elasticsearch based on DynamoDB events)
-* EmsIngestReport (Daily EMS ingest report generation lambda)
+* EmsIngestReport (Daily EMS ingest report generation Lambda)
 * JobsLambda (writes logs outputs to Elasticsearch)
 * log2elasticsearch (Lambda that exports logs into Elasticsearch)
-* ScheduleSF (the SF Scheduler lambda that places messages on the start SF queue, see [Workflow Triggers](../workflows/workflow-triggers.md))
+* ScheduleSF (the SF Scheduler Lambda that places messages on the start SF queue, see [Workflow Triggers](../workflows/workflow-triggers.md))
 * publishReports  (Lambda that publishes messages to the SNS topics for execution, granule and PDR reporting)
 * reportGranules, reportExecutions, reportPdrs (Lambdas responsible for updating records based on messages in the queues published by publishReports)